keks411/PPLdump-mod-nouserinput/README.md

+# modifications

+Replaced the userinput with a simple loop to check for process lsass.exe.
+Did not hide the window yet but could be done to make it a bit stealthier.
+Running as admin will dump lsass.exe to C:\a.dmp

 # PPLdump

 This tool implements a __userland__ exploit that was initially discussed by James Forshaw (a.k.a. [@tiraniddo](https://twitter.com/tiraniddo)) - in this [blog post](https://googleprojectzero.blogspot.com/2018/08/windows-exploitation-tricks-exploiting.html) - for __dumping the memory of any PPL__ as an administrator.